The Master of Research (MRes) is a two-year research training degree that provides you with a pathway to PhD study and a future research career.

 Step 1: Review the application periods

-You can apply for admission at any time of the year, however, there are closing dates that apply for intake into the first half (1H) semester or the second half (2H) semester.
+You can apply for admission at any time of the year.
+The application closing dates apply for intake into the first half (1H) semester or the second half (2H) semester.

-International applications are due earlier to allow for visa processing and travel to Australia.
+International applications close earlier to allow for visa processing and travel to Australia.
 International applicants that are currently onshore in Australia with a visa can apply up to the domestic closing date.

 Step 2: Review the admission criteria